Basildon Town Centre: Eastgate Basildon

 Eastgate has undergone a number of facelifts since 1985.
 Its most recent substantial refurbishment was in 2007, at a cost of more than £10m, which included the opening of new toilets and baby care facilities, and replacing lifts, lighting, escalators, floors and fascias, plus a completely redesigned Food Terrace area with expanded seating for around 50% more covers.
 In 2012 Eastgate's multi story car park underwent a major refurbishment including new lighting, bigger parking spaces, new tarmac and a new paint scheme.
 The centre has over 2000 car parking spaces, a third of the town centre's 6000 spaces.
-Eastgate anchor stores are now Debenhams (opened 2005) and Asda (opened 2002).
+Eastgate’s anchor store is Asda (opened 2002).

 Eastgate owners, Infrared Capital Partners, announced in November 2014 that they planned to redevelop the Galleries and upper levels of the shopping centre into a £15 million 15 screen cinema with a scheduled completion date of 2017.
 However this has now been cancelled as the council had announced its own plans for a cinema complex in the town centre.

-On the 22nd of November 2021 InfraRed the company that owns Eastgate Shopping centre entered in to Administration due to the Coronavirus pandemic saw it's high-profile shops like Topshop, Debenhams and Build a Bear cease trading earlier in the year.
+On the 22nd of November 2021 InfraRed the company that owns Eastgate Shopping centre entered in to administration due to the Coronavirus pandemic saw its high-profile shops like Topshop, Debenhams and Build a Bear cease trading earlier in the year.

 Transport

 Basildon bus station was opened on its current site Southernhay in 1958 although it only was a double parallel island arrangement and South Walk shops had not yet been developed.
 In 1966 a new "saw tooth" arrangement was added fronting onto the South Walk shops.
 With the completion of Eastgate in 1985, the bus station had a new closed-in weatherproof fascia added which is still in place today.
 Since 1990 a taxi rank has been operational with the bus station.

 Basildon railway station is on the c2c line and opened in 1974.
 It was refurbished in both the 1990s and 2000s.

 The town centre currently has 10 operational car parks that can hold more than 6000 cars.
-All car parks charge fees Monday to Saturday but, as at November 2015, parking on Sunday is free.
+All car parks charge fees Monday to Saturday but, as of November 2015, parking on Sunday was made free.